xebialabs/xebialabs.github.com/releases/3.0/packagingmanual.markdown

 # Introduction #

 The Deployit deployment automation tool is designed to help you deploy application packages to target middleware.
 To make it possible to deploy your applications, they must be packaged in a format that Deployit understands.
 This manual describes the Deployment ARchive (DAR) format and various other topics related to packaging applications.

+# Packages #

+Deployit uses the Unified Deployment Model (UDM) to structure it's deployments (see the **Deployit Reference Manual**).
+In this model, packages are containers to distribute complete applications, including both the application artifacts as well as the middleware resources (datasources, topics, queues) that the application needs to run.
+When a package is deployed to an environment, you can be sure that everything is in place to run the application successfully.

+Also, packages are promoted **unchanged** from development to test to acceptance and finally to production.
+All environment- or target-dependent configuration is removed from the artifacts and resources and is instead specified when describing how to deploy the package to a specific environment or target.
+This enables a single artifact to make the entire journey from development to production.

 # DAR Format #